Geraldine Santiago Realtor® and Published Author

 Remember, as Mark Twain said, "Buy land as they are not making more of it."
 He must have been referring to builders!
 Land is limited in supply and in British Columbia--41% of land belongs to provincial land, 48% is crown land, leaving only an 11% to the private sector.

-Canadians love their parks, their rivers and lakes, and especially their forests and will not develop or rezone there.
+Canadians love their open spaces such as parks, rivers lakes, forests etc. and will never develop or rezone there.
 The 11% of home owners are where developers look when they purchase land to develop.
 Land assembly with private owners is the key in addressing sustainabiity and affordability.

 In addition, the topography of British Columbia and metro Vancouver is not always condusive to build large skyscrapers.
 The phyiscal constraints of Vancouver, with the mountains in the North and ocean make it impossible to build.
 According to Economist Albert Saiz of MIT, the tighter the physical constrains such as bodies of water and land gradients correlates with higher real estate prices--Vancouver is an example.